 Color coded flags, based on water conditions, are used to inform swimmers about their safety.
 When a shark is seen, a siren is sounded and a flag is raised on the beach, signaling to the swimmers to leave the water and only return when the appropriate “all clear’ signal is given.

-Surfers and families flock to Muizenberg to enjoy its water, as it’s one of the “warm beaches in Cape Town”.
+Surfers and families flock to Muizenberg to enjoy its warm water.
 But they are not the only ones…

 Because of its vivid photogenic beach huts, Muizenberg is an Instagrammer’s paradise and the perfect scenery for film and commercial shoots.